-2015-003.
+2016-003.
 Internal controls in the Marion/Walthall Correctional Facility should be strengthened.

-An effective system of internal control for collecting, recording, and disbursing cash in the Marion/Walthall Correctional Facility should include adequate separation of duties.
-During the testing and review of the Marion/Walthall Correctional Facility, it was noted the same person performs the following functions:
+Criteria An effective system of internal control for collecting, recording, and disbursing cash in the

-- a.
-The same person receipts process and bond fees. - b.
-Prepares bank deposits, takes deposits to the bank. - c.
-Posts receipts to the cash journal. - d.
-Writes and signs checks. - e.
-Prepares the bank reconciliation. - f.
-Prepares the monthly settlement of fees to the Count.
+Marion/Walthall Correctional Facility should include adequate separation of duties.

+Condition As reported in the prior year's audit report, it was noted during the testing and review of the a.
+Receipts and processes bond fees.

+Marion/Walthall Correctional Facility that the same person performs the following functions:

+b.
+Prepares bank deposits and takes deposits to the bank.

+c.
+Posts receipts to the cash journal.

+d.
+Writes and signs checks.

-Failure to implement controls over the collecting, recording, and disbursing of cash, lack of separation of duties in the Marion/Walthall Correctional Facility could result in the loss or misappropriation of public funds.
+Schedule of Findings and Responses For the Year Ended September 30, 2016 separation of duties in the Marion/Walthall Correctional Facility could result in the loss or misappropriation of public funds.